-Mace Neufeld has so far filmed all the other Jack Ryan books in order, with the exception of The Cardinal of the Kremlin (1989), omitting it presumably due to the outmodedness of its Cold War themes.
+Up to this point, Mace Neufeld filmed all the other Jack Ryan books in order, with the exception of The Cardinal of the Kremlin (1989), omitting it presumably due to the outmodedness of its Cold War themes.
 Most noticeably here, there is a considerable continuity gap between The Sum of All Fears and the other Jack Ryan films.
 The Hunt for Red October, for instance, was set in 1984 and featured a 32 year-old Alec Baldwin playing Ryan.
 The subsequent films were perfectly credibly able to recast the part with Harrison Ford who was 50 years old but looked in his forties.

 The Sum of All Fears throws all of this continuity to the wind by setting itself in 2001 with a 30 year-old Ben Affleck (who seems all of about 22) in the part, playing a Ryan who is, contrary to the high-level position he held in the other films, now only a junior analyst.
 This comes in further contrast to Patriot Games where much is made of the abduction of Ryan’s wife and daughter, while here Ryan is single and at the end of the film proposes to a completely different woman.